LabKey/gradlePlugin/README.md

 * Start using [task configuration avoidance](https://blog.gradle.org/preview-avoiding-task-configuration-time) to improve configuration time for tasks
 * Add property to run UI tests with additional JVM options (`uiTestJvmOpts`)
 * No longer throw exception if a `modules` configuration dependency is declared for a project in the settings file but there is no enlistment for that project
-* [Issue 36527](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=36527) - Don't add branch name to artifact version if on release snapshot branch

 ### version 1.3.8
 *Release*: 14 Jan 2019
 (Earliest compatible LabKey version: 18.3)

-* [Issue 36427](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=36527) - Don't add branch name to artifact version if on release snapshot branch
+* [Issue 36527](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=36527) - Don't add branch name to artifact version if on release snapshot branch

 ### version 1.3.7
 (skipped)